Henry M. Jackson: Criticism

 Jackson was known as a hawkish Democrat.
 He was often criticized for his support for the Vietnam War and his close ties to the defense industries of his state.
 His proposal of Fort Lawton as a site for an anti-ballistic missile system was strongly opposed by local residents, and Jackson was forced to modify his position on the location of the site several times, but continued to support ABM development.
 American Indian rights activists who protested Jackson's plan to give Fort Lawton to Seattle, instead of returning it to local tribes, staged a sit-in.
 In the eventual compromise, most of Fort Lawton became Discovery Park, with 20 acre leased to United Indians of All Tribes, who opened the Daybreak Star Cultural Center there in 1977.

 Opponents derided him as "the senator from Boeing", as well as a "whore for Boeing", because of his consistent support for additional military spending on weapons systems and accusations of wrongful contributions from the company; in 1965, 80% of Boeing's contracts were military.
 Jackson and Magnuson's campaigning for an expensive government supersonic transport plane project eventually failed.
-In addition, contrary to claims that he was an environmentalist, Jackson was almost as much a "whore for logging companies" as for Boeing, according Carsten Lien's book Olympic Battleground.
+In addition, contrary to claims that he was an environmentalist, Jackson was almost as much a "whore for logging companies" as for Boeing, according to Carsten Lien's book Olympic Battleground.

 After his death, critics pointed to Jackson's support for Japanese American internment camps during World War II as a reason to protest the placement of his bust at the University of Washington.
 Jackson was both an enthusiastic defender of the evacuation and a staunch proponent of the campaign to keep the Japanese-Americans from returning to the Pacific Coast after the war.